sstelfox/stelfox.net/content/knowledge_base/linux/openstack_keystone.md

 Pipelines and don't have a handle on what exactly they're doing.
 As far as configuration documentation goes there is much to be desired in Keystone...

-We need to create a full [[Linux/Certificate_Authority]] in /etc/keystone/ssl/certs.
+We need to create a full [certificate authority][3] in `/etc/keystone/ssl/certs`.
 Ideally the CA itself would be signed by a higher CA of our control.
 A keystone SSL cert and key will also need to be created (and signed by the CA).

-The cert and key file should be placed at /etc/keystone/ssl/certs/signing_cert.pem and /etc/keystone/ssl/private/signing_key.pem respectively.
-You'll also want to ensure the [signing] portion of the keystone.conf file reflects the actual size of the key.
+The cert and key file should be placed at `/etc/keystone/ssl/certs/signing_cert.pem` and `/etc/keystone/ssl/private/signing_key.pem` respectively.
+You'll also want to ensure the `[signing]` portion of the `keystone.conf` file reflects the actual size of the key.

 ```
 keystone-manage db_sync